 My experience at Boca Chita was a mixed bag.
 It’s a beautiful island but so far removed from a wilderness experience I’ve come to associate with national parks.
 Our arrival at the key was greeted by unmistakable reggaeton blaring from various sleek yachts moored in the key’s little harbor.
 People were all over the grassy flat part of the island: sun tanning, dancing, or grilling.
 I felt like I was crashing the beach party of Miami’s rich and beautiful.
 My mouth was agape at the surreal surrounding.
 What is going on?

 We climbed up the lighthouse where we enjoyed a bird’s eye view of the revelers.
 My tour guide said, “Look at it this way.
 By keeping the partiers in one spot, we are be able to protect the rest of the park more.”
-I wasn’t convinced.
+I nodded, but I wasn’t convinced.

 The next morning I started driving down the Overseas Highway (US Route 1) that takes you from Key Largo in the North to Key West in the south.